johnfn/ts2gd/README.md

 This shouldn't be necessary unless you want some really recent features from Godot, or you're developing the ts2gd compiler.

+# Common Issues

+## Godot Editor Formatting

+ts2gd generates code with 2 spaces as indent.
+If Godot keeps changing your .gd files when opening/saving them, change the settings:
+ * Goto Editor -> Editor Settings -> Text Editor -> Indent
+ * And switch to Type: Spaces and Size: 2

 # Roadmap

 ## Road to usability